-Alexander Lukashenko said that he will pay a visit to Zimbabwe with great pleasure.
+Aleksandr Lukashenko said that he will pay a visit to Zimbabwe with great pleasure.
 But he deemed it necessary to agree on and implement four or five concrete projects there before that.
 “Projects for the entire nation of Zimbabwe,” he said.

 The President of Belarus welcomed his Zimbabwean counterpart in Minsk.
-Alexander Lukashenko met with Emmerson Mnangagwa five years ago when he was the first vice President.
+Aleksandr Lukashenko met with Emmerson Mnangagwa five years ago when he was the first vice President.
 The head of state congratulated him on his success at the elections and expressed hope that he will fulfill the promises given to the Zimbabwean people.